noahehall/theBookOfNoah/0current/languages/scala/scala.syntax.md

 #### ExecutionContext

+- the idea that some piece of information needs to be propagated widely to many places (call sites) in a program
+  - uses cases for propagating/passing execution context: implicitly providing a value e.g.
+    - the current configuration
+    - available set of capabilities
+    - security level in effect
+    - layout scheme to render some data
+    - the entities that have access to some data
 - controls where (which thread, CPU) async computations are executed
   - i.e. you can specify to execute on a single-thread, or a fixed-size thread pool
 - in the JVM, the main abstraction is threads